Resume Writing

 Real estate agents are phenomenal at selling houses.
 Terrible at selling themselves.

-We get it.
-You’re in the business of curb appeal, not self-promotion.
-But here’s the truth no one tells you: your cover letter is the first showing of your career.
-And right now, it’s sitting on the market with expired photos and bad staging.
+Here is the truth: your cover letter is the first showing of your career.
+Right now, it is sitting on the market with bad photos and stale copy.

 These three templates fix that.
-They’re built by people who’ve read 15,000+ real estate applications.
-Plug yours in, swap the data, and get to the closing table faster.
+Built by people who have analyzed 15,000+ real estate applications.
+Plug in your data.
+Swap the details.
+Get to the closing table faster.

 Template 1: Experienced Agent (5+ Years, High Volume)